ircv3/ircv3-specifications/extensions/tls-3.1.md

 It should be assumed that once a server has advertised TLS support it is not going to stop supporting it.
 This is similar to how SSL-only ports are not expected to go away.

+## Numerics used by this extension

+`670` aka `RPL_STARTTLS` to indicate that the client may begin the TLS handshake.

+    :server 670 <nick> :STARTTLS successful, proceed with TLS handshake

+`691` aka `ERR_STARTTLS` to indicate that a server-side error has occured.

+    :server 691 <nick> :STARTTLS failed (Wrong moon phase)

+_(The final "text" parameter is not to be machine-parsed, as it tends to vary between implementations and translations.)_